owulveryck/blog/content/post/from-cli-to-microservice.md

 ## Example

-First, let's create a very simple tool using now.
+First, let's create a very simple tool using the "cli" package.
 The tool will have two "commands":

 * hello: will display _hello args...._  on `stdout`